 Key Concepts

-When your database grows into millions of records spread over many tables and business intelligence/science becomes the prevalent application domain, a column-store database management system is called for.
-Unlike traditional row-stores, such as MySQL and PostgreSQL, a column-store provides a modern and scalable solution without calling for substantial hardware investments.
+When a database comprises millions of records spread over many tables and business intelligence/science is the prevalent application domain, a column-oriented database management system is called for.
+Unlike traditional row-oriented systems, such as MySQL and PostgreSQL, a column-store provides a modern and scalable solution without calling for substantial hardware requirements.

-MonetDB pioneered column-store solutions for high-performance data warehouses for business intelligence and eScience since 1993.
-It achieves its goal by innovations at all layers of a DBMS, e.g. a storage model based on vertical fragmentation, a modern CPU-tuned query execution architecture, automatic and adaptive indices, run-time query optimization, and a modular software architecture.
-It is based on the SQL 2003 standard with full support for foreign keys, joins, views, triggers, and stored procedures.
-It is fully ACID compliant and supports a rich spectrum of programming interfaces like JDBC, ODBC, PHP, Python, RoR, C/C++, Perl.
+MonetDB has pioneered column-store solutions for high-performance data warehouses in business intelligence and eScience contexts since 1993.
+Our innovations are evident within every layer of a database management system (DBMS) and include, but are not limited to, a storage model based on vertical fragmentation, a modern CPU-tuned query execution architecture, automatic and adaptive indices, run-time query optimization and a modular software architecture.
+The SQL front end complies with the SQL:2003 standard with full support for foreign keys, joins, views, triggers and stored procedures.
+Furthermore, database transactions are fully ACID compliant and a rich spectrum of programming interfaces are supported, namely JDBC, ODBC, PHP, Python, RoR, C/C++ and Perl.

-MonetDB is the focus of database research pushing the technology envelop in many areas.
-Its three-level software stack, comprised of SQL front-end, tactical-optimizers, and columnar abstract-machine kernel, provide a flexible environment to customize it many different ways.
-A rich collection of linked-in libraries provide functionality for temporal data types, geometry data types, math routine, JSON, URL and UUID data types, User Defined Functions (UDFs) written in Python, R or C/C++.
-In-depth information on the technical innovations in the design and implementation of MonetDB can be found in our science library.
+MonetDB is the focus of database research pushing the envelope in many technical areas.
+Its three-level software stack, comprised of a SQL front end, tactical optimizers and columnar abstract machine kernel, provides a flexible environment to customize it in many different ways.
+A rich collection of linked-in libraries provide functionality for temporal, geometric, JSON, URL and UUID data types, as well as mathematical routines and user defined functions (UDFs) written in Python, R or C/C++.
+In-depth information on the technical innovations in the design and implementation of MonetDB can be found in our 'Science Library'.

-Last, but not least, the MonetDB system is distributed under the liberal open-source license.
-It allows you to modify and extend it in any way you like and subsequently redistribute it in open and close source products.
-Bug-fixes and functional enhancements to the MonetDB code base are highly appreciated.
+Last but not least, the MonetDB suite is distributed under an open-source license.
+This allows anyone to modify and extend the source code as desired and subsequently redistribute it in open-source, as well as proprietary, products.
+Bug fixes and functional enhancements to the MonetDB code base are highly appreciated.

-In a nutshell, the MonetDB system exhibits the following features:
+To summarize, the MonetDB suite exhibits the following features:

 A high-performance system.MonetDB excels in applications where the database hot-set -the part actually touched- can be largely held in main-memory or where a few columns of a broad relational table are sufficient to handle individual requests.
 Further exploitation of cache-conscious algorithms proved the validity of these design decisions.

-A multi-core power engine.MonetDB is designed for multi-core parallel execution on desktops to reduce response time for complex query processing.
+A multi-core power engine.MonetDB is designed for multi-core parallel executions on desktops to reduce response time for complex query processing.
 Several techniques for distributed processing are explored, but as many has found out, there is no silver bullet to improve parallel processing performance.
-For simple data-parallel problems a map-reduce scheme suffice, but for more complex cases careful database design and (partial) replication is called for.
+For simple data-parallel problems, a map-reduce scheme suffices, but for more complex cases careful database design and (partial) replication is called for.

 A versatile algebraic database kernel.MonetDB is designed to accommodate different query languages through its proprietary algebraic-language, called the MonetDB Assembly Language (MAL).
 It paves the route from declarative expression received from a query compiler up to and including the necessary distributed processing protocols to steer execution of the individual database servers.
 The primary front-end being distributed is a SQL to MAL compiler.